<< back to Guides

 - Don't write to

-directly β use package managers - Use
+/usror/bindirectly β use package managers - Use

-for config, version it via git (/etc/git
+/etcfor config, version it via git (/etc/git) - Log to

-- Store state in
+/var/log, rotate withlogrotate - Store state in

-, ephemeral data in/tmp
+/var/lib, ephemeral data in/tmpor/run

 π Useful Commands